opendaylight/bgpcep/docs/pcep/pcep-user-guide-path-computation.rst

 When using BGP-LS for automatic Graph topology acquisition, for an undetermined reason, karaf is unable to start properly the *bgp-topology-provider* bundle.
 This is due to karaf that doesn't properly manage blueprint dependencies.
-Thus, BGP Topology Provider class is initialized with a wrong reference to the Graph Topology Service: a null pointer is provided instead.
+Thus, the LinkstateGraphBuilder() class is initialized with a wrong reference to ther Graph Topology Service: a null pointer is provided instead.
 However, it is easy to overcome this issue by simply restarting the *bgp-topology-provider* bundle.

-First identify the bundle number of *bgp-topology-provider* and check the status.
+First identify the bundle number of *bgp-topology-provider*:

 .. code-block:: console